In Return (Shola Ama album)

 In Return is the second studio album by British singer Shola Ama.
-It was released by Freakstreet and WEA on 8 November 1999 in the United Kingdom.
-The project saw Ama working with several producers, including Fred Jerkins III, Stargate, Shaun Labelle, Soulshock and Karlin, D'Influence and Ali Shaheed Muhammad.
-Co-writers included Angie Stone, Babyface, and David Foster.
-Two singles were released from the album: "Still Believe" and "Imagine", both reaching the top thirty of the UK Singles Chart.
+It was released by Freakstreet and WEA on 8 November 1999.
+The album saw Ama working with various producers such as Fred Jerkins III, Stargate, Soulshock and Karlin, D'Influence and Ali Shaheed Muhammad.
+Ama would also co-write some of the songs on the album, along with Angie Stone, Babyface, and David Foster.

+Two singles were released from the album, "Still Believe" and "Imagine".
+Both of them would reach the top thirty of the UK Singles Chart.

+Background

+After recording her debut album, Much Love, Shola Ama would release her sophomore record, In Return.
+The album would be led off by the single "Still Believe".
+"Still Believe" would reach the top 10 in France.
+However, it would chart moderately elsewhere, charting at number 26 in the UK.

+The second single taken from In Return, "Imagine", was released in 2000.
+It would prove to chart moderately like the previous single from the album, reaching number 24 in the UK.
+However, the single would reach the top spot on the country's dance charts.

+Ama would join Warner Music executives to celebrate the release of In Return in the St Martin's Hotel in London.

+A potential release of In Return in the United States was slated for release in 2000.
+Ama said that she could "stand a pretty good chance" in crossing over there.
+However, the release never came to fruition.

 Despite having support from her record label, In Return underperformed, barely reaching the top 100 in Germany and the UK.
 Following this, Ama took a break from recording.

 Critical reception

 Bryan Buss from AllMusic wrote that "sounding like a cross between Janet Jackson and Emilia, but with softer, more girlish, and more developed vocals, Ama's new CD is packed with pop songs perfectly tailored for 2000 [...]
 She sings with sincerity and conviction, often sounding like a heartbroken angel.
 With only hints of R&B, this is far more a pop album than anything else, though, despite the sheen, it isn't just for teenagers.
 This is good, old pop, a throwback to '60s girl groups with a contemporary twist."

+A review from Billboard's Kwaku named the album a "quality product [with] poor sales".

-UK garage remixes of "Imagine" and "Run to Me" by Club Asylum proved unpopular in 2000.
-NME included "Imagine" in their poor "25 essential UK garage anthems" list.
-Capital Xtra included "Run to Me" in their list of "The Best Old-School Garage Anthems of All Time".
+UK garage remixes of "Imagine" and "Run to Me" by Club Asylum would prove popular.
+NME later included the remix of "Imagine" in their "25 essential UK garage anthems" list, highlighting the "grubby bassline".
+Capital Xtra also included the remix of "Run to Me" in their list of "The Best Old-School Garage Anthems of All Time".